movementlabsxyz/MIP/MD/md-7/README.md

 **Recommendations**:
 - Begin be enumerating all of placers where a single entity has control over transaction inclusion or ordering.
-- Assess how transaction provenance can be formed.
+- Evaluate how the history and origin of transactions can be tracked and recorded.

 ### D2: Merge Blocks and Assign Deterministic Cut-points
 **User Journey**: An honest Suzuka Full Node can only form the final blocks needed for execution by (a) merging blocks in a given DA height range, (b) ordering transactions deterministically, and (c) assigning deterministic cut-points for block formation.